 The coils are wound on tube-base forms.
-To minimize the number of coils required for three-band operation, the circuit constants are proportioned so that the oscillator operates with a high-C tank, as desired from the standpoint of frequency stability, and the oscillator coil of any one band is of the correct value to function as the power amplifier plate tank coil of the next higher frequency band (where low-C is desired).
+To minimize the number of coils required for threeband operation, the circuit constants are proportioned so that the oscillator operates with a high-C tank, as desired from the standpoint of frequency stability, and the oscillator coil of any one band is of the correct value to function as the power amplifier plate tank coil of the next higher frequency band (where low-C is desired).
 By this means, effective three-band operation with only four coils is achieved, a feature of considerable importance for portable equipment.

-4 Robinson, H. A., "Operation of R.F.
+Robinson, H. A., "Operation of R.F.
 Power Amplifiers," QST, April 1934.

-On the 14-mc, band the oscillator tank fixed capacity is reduced from 150 μμfd., as employed on the two lower bands, to 50 $\mu\mu$ fd., and the oscilwhile keying the power amplifier plate circuit.
-(Caution-the key is "hot" and hence should have an insulating wooden mounting base.)
-For 'phone transmission, the key plug is removed. closing the plate circuit to the modulation reactor and audio output tube.
+On the 14-mc. band the oscillator tank fixed capacity is reduced from 150 $\mu\mu$ fd., as employed on the two lower bands, to 50 $\mu\mu$ fd., and the oscillator plate series resistor reduced to provide excitation comparable to that on the lower frequency bands.
+These oscillator circuit changes are accomplished automatically by arranging the coil terminals and jumpers in the tube base coil forms.
+(See Fig. 6.)